aospapp/aosp/external/autotest/docs/wifi-basics-codelab.md

 1. Authentication: 0x0b
 1. Assoc Request: 0x00
 1. Assoc Response: 0x01
-1. Deauthenticatuion: 0x0c
+1. Deauthentication: 0x0c

 In practice, we have noticed that many of the recorded connection sequences do not include an Assoc Request packet, so the script is tolerant of that case.

 Finally, the script also verifies that no non-relevant frames were included, so any non class 1 frames in the output file will cause failure.
-(Although, only the frames in the sequence above above are strictly required.)
+(Although, only the frames in the sequence above are strictly required.)

 [chameleon issues]: https://crbug.com/964549
 [lookup tables]: #lookup-tables